Categories

 1. Put your debt in perspective

-The first of 10 steps to get out of debt is to look at where you currently are.
+The first of 10 steps to get out of debt fast is to look at where you currently are.
 Answer the following questions:

 • How much debt am I in?